Complaints and Remedy Policy 2024 - 2027

 - By telephone: 01332 888777

-5.3 When reporting a complaint, we may ask you:
+5.2 When reporting a complaint, we may ask you:

-- what the problem is and what action you think should be taken to resolve it
+- What the problem is and what action you think should be taken to resolve it,

-- if you need any assistance to raise your complaint
+- If you need any assistance to raise your complaint,

-- if you have any reasonable adjustments that you wish us to consider as part of this complaint
+- If you have any reasonable adjustments that you wish us to consider as part of this complaint,

-- your name, address, email and contact number
+- Your name, address, email and contact number,

-- the best way to communicate with you
+- The best way to communicate with you.

 6. Who handles the complaints process?